keithworrell/packmeta/README.md

 # packmeta

 `packmeta` is a CLI tool designed to help developers working with large codebases and large language models (LLMs).
-It bundles a file and its local dependencies (up to a specified recursion depth) into a single summary file, making it easy to share relevant code snippets with an LLM or in documentation.
+It bundles a file (or files) and their local dependencies (up to a specified recursion depth) into a single summary file, making it easy to share exactly the context needed.
+It can also output an ASCII project structure when run without arguments.

 ---